fortrabbit/help/docs/504-errors.md

 ## It could also be something on our side

-It is also possible — although less likely - that this error is caused by a network, hardware or configuration issue on the side of your hosting provider — us.
+It is also possible — although less likely - that this error is caused by a network, hardware or configuration issue on our side, your hosting provider.
 Please check our status page under [status.fortrabbit.com](https://status.fortrabit.com) if there are any ongoing maintenance windows or service issues known.

 ## Contacting support

+Whether your investigation (see above) leads to possible service issues at our side or you are stuck in debugging the issue on your own, don't hesitate to contact us.

-Please help us helping you.
-Have a look in the logs of your App to find out where the error exactly is.
-If that does not help you already, please include logs and additional information with your support request.
+Please include logs and additional information with your support request.

-* <a href="#asd" onclick="Intercom('showNewMessage', 'I see 403 for my App ______ for around ___.
-I have made the following changes recently: ____')">Contact support</a>
+* <a href="#asd" onclick="Intercom('showNewMessage', 'I see 504 for my App ______ for around ___.
+I have made the following changes recently: ____.')">Contact support</a>